Large deviation principles for convolutional Bayesian neural networks: Introduction

 To the best of our knowledge, this work provides the first large deviation principle for convolutional neural networks.

-Compared with the central limit theorem established in \cite{novak2019bayesian}, our results go beyond the simplified setting of one-dimensional circular-padding architectures and extend to multidimensional CNNs with general receptive fields.
-Moreover, in comparison with the general framework of \cite{Yang2019TensorI,yang2020feature}, our approach yields a streamlined proof of the concentration of the conditional covariances and of the Gaussian equivalence of the network.
+Concerning point (4), our results are not completely new, even if compared with the central limit theorem established in \cite{Rasmussen2019,novak2019bayesian}, our results go beyond the simplified setting of one-dimensional circular-padding architectures and extend to multidimensional CNNs with general receptive fields.
+Moreover, compared to the general framework of \cite{Yang2019TensorI,yang2020feature}, our approach yields a streamlined proof of the concentration of conditional covariances and the Gaussian equivalence of the network.

+The rest of the paper is organized as follows.
+Section \ref{Sec:def} introduces the setting of the problem, presents a few examples, and defines the conditional covariance function.
+Section \ref{Sec:MainRes} states the main results of the paper, in particular the various large deviation principles.
+Section \ref{Sec:generalstruc} reformulates the problem in a slightly more abstract framework, tailored to provide streamlined proofs of the main results.
+Finally, Section \ref{Sec:proofs} and Appendix contain the proofs.